When you purchase through links on our site, we may earn a commission. Here’s how it works.

 Can cats eat cucumbers?
 Are cucumbers safe for cats?
 If so, do they have any real health benefits?
 Before sharing a slice with your feline friend, read our article to get the lowdown on cukes and cats.

 Many people enjoy cucumbers in salads, veggie sandwiches, and other healthy, low-fat dishes or snacks.
 So it’s only natural to wonder if cucumber is a safe and healthy human food to share with your kitty — especially if you’re careful about maintaining your cat’s ideal weight.
 Find out what our experts have to share about feeding your cat cucumbers and other human food.

 Can Cats Eat Cucumbers?

 Yes, cucumbers are safe and not toxic for cats to eat.
 In fact, cucumbers contain a few health benefits.
 Cucumbers have a high water content, so they can help keep your kitty hydrated.
 They’re rich in vitamin K, which helps liver function, bone health, protein metabolism, and other crucial healthy body regulations.
-Cucumbers are also low in fat and calories and a decent source of vitamins B and C and other essential minerals.
+Cucumbers are also low in fat and calories and are a decent source of vitamins B and C and other essential minerals.